AllenInstitute/ARBORS/README.md

 pip install git+https://github.com/AllenInstitute/tree_comparison.git

 NOTE:
+The above was tested and works on Windows.
 If the above fails, it's suggested to create a virtual environment with python 3.9 and install lap from source (instead of PyPi) using the "Install from source" instructions here https://github.com/gatagat/lap.
 Once installed, then re-try:
 pip install git+https://github.com/AllenInstitute/tree_comparison.git